Constantine and the Fall of Rome

-By the fourth century, the Roman Empire was under attack by Germanic-speaking tribes from north of the Italian peninsula.
-Rome’s many roads made it easy prey for the Franks, the Vandals, the Lombards and the Goths, the Visigoths and the Ostrogoths to invade the Italian countryside.
-Those Germanic tribes moved into the empire because they were pushed West by the Huns, a violent band of nomadic warriors.
+By the fourth century, Rome was invaded by Germanic-speaking tribes from north of the Italian peninsula.
+Rome’s many roads made it easy prey for the Franks, the Vandals, the Lombards and the Goths, the Visigoths, and the Ostrogoths to invade the Italian countryside.
+Those Germanic tribes moved into the Roman Empire because they were pushed West by the Huns, a violent band of nomadic warriors.

-Emperor Constantine realized the city of Rome was vulnerable to attack.
-In 324CE, he began construction of a “New Rome” in Byzantium, a Greek city almost 1500 miles to the east.
+By 324ce, Rome had become a difficult city to defend, so Emperor Constantine began construction of a “New Rome” in Byzantium, a Greek city almost 1500 miles to the east.
 The emperor renamed the city “Constantinople,” which means “city of Constantine.”

 While the empire continued in the east, the city of Rome was under attack.
-Visigoth warriors overran “the Eternal City” in 410CE.
-One of them, named Odoacer, made himself emperor of Rome in 476.
+Illiterate Visigoth warriors overran “the Eternal City” beginning in ad410.
+One of them, Odoacer, made himself emperor of Rome in 476.

 The city of Rome continued to exist, but the Western Roman Empire dissolved into many small kingdoms.
-Western Europe fell into a period of war and disease known as the “Dark Ages.”
+Western Europe entered a period of war and disease known as the “Dark Ages.”
 Then, after about 1000 years, the region experienced a “rebirth” known as the Renaissance.

 The Renaissance was an era of invention and discovery that saw art, architecture, and science thrive.
-The people of the Renaissance revered the achievements of the ancient Greeks and the Romans.
-Renaissance scholars referred to the era of the Greeks and Romans as “the classical age,” a term we still use today.
+The people of the Renaissance referred to the era of the Greeks and the Romans as “the classical age,” a term we still use today.

 Resources